-The ever-growing consumer electronic market, such as portable electronics, wearable devices, and the commercialization of electric vehicles (EVs) have greatly motivated the pursuit of efficient, safe batteries that can be used for long service times.

-Although great efforts have been made to develop other alternative batteries, such as using Na, K, or Mg as anodes,^[1] they are still nascent compared with Li batteries.
-Li metal is known for its extremely high theoretical specific capacity (≈3860 mAh g-1) due to its low density (0.53 g cm-3) and ultranegative electrochemical potential (-3.04 V vs standard hydrogen electrode).
-However, this intrinsic high capacity has not yet been achieved due to its high reactivity and the potential safety concerns, such as battery fire, explosion, etc. Therefore, the design of high-energy-density Li-based batteries with improved safety is critically important for next generation batteries and applications.
+The ever-growing consumer electronic market such as portable electronics, wearable devices and the commercialization of electric vehicles (EVs) have greatly motivated the pursuit of efficient, safe batteries that can be used for long service times.
+Although great efforts have been made to develop other alternative batteries, such as using Na, K or Mg as anodes,[1] they are still nascent compared with Li batteries.
+Li metal is known for its extremely high theoretical specific capacity (c.a.
+3860 mAh g-1) due to its low density (0.53 g cm-3) and ultra-negative electrochemical potential (-3.04 V vs. standard hydrogen electrode, SHE).
+However, this intrinsic high capacity has not yet been achieved due to its high reactivity and the potential safety concerns such as battery fire, explosion etc. Therefore, the design of high energy density Li-based batteries with improved safety is critically important for next generation batteries and applications.

-For electrochemical energy storage devices, the energy density, or specific energy of a Li battery is defined as the energy stored per unit volume (Wh L^{-1}) or per unit mass (Wh kg-1), which is related to the intrinsic capacity and properties of the cathode, anode, and, of course, the whole integrated battery device.^[2]
+For electrochemical energy storage devices, the energy density, or specific energy of a Li battery is defined as the energy stored per unit volume (Wh L-1) or per unit mass (Wh kg-1), which is related to the intrinsic capacity and properties of the cathode, anode and, of course, the whole integrated battery device.[2]
 For cathode materials, high energy density can be achieved either by using high capacity active materials or by increasing the operating voltage.
-From the materials design point of view, increasing the operating voltage of the cathode can be achieved, for example, by transition metal ion substitution or doping based on the existing systems.^[3,4] Achieving a new high capacity cathode normally requires the invention of new compounds, usually at the expense of achieving high voltage, thus limiting the increase in overall energy density.
-As an example, after Ni substitution, the energy density of LiNi0.5Mn1.5O4 can reach up to 650 Wh kg-1 with a discharge plateau around 4.7 V, which is 1.6 times higher than the energy of spinel LiMn2O4 (400 Wh kg-1).^[4,5] However, the use of high voltage cathodes is limited by the properties of the electrolyte materials, such as chemical/electrochemical stability.
-Since the commercialization of the first-generation Li batteries was demonstrated by Sony in the 1990s,^[6] organic-solvent-based liquid electrolytes, such as ethylene carbonate and dimethyl carbonate have conventionally been used.
-These organic liquid electrolytes provide high room temperature conductivity and suitable electrochemical stability toward most of the electrode systems, such as LiFePO4 (LFP) or LiCoO2 (LCO).
-Unfortunately, they are highly flammable and volatile, and also show unsatisfactory stability against voltage
+From the materials design point of view, increasing the operating voltage of the cathode can be achieved, for example, by transition metal ion substitution or doping based on the existing systems.[3, 4] Achieving a new high capacity cathode normally requires the invention of new compounds, usually at the expense of achieving high voltage, thus limiting the increase in overall energy density.
+As an example, after Ni substitution, the energy density of LiNi0.5Mn1.5O4 can reach up to 650 Wh kg-1 with a discharge plateau around 4.7 V, which is 1.6 times higher than the energy of spinel LiMn2O4 (400 Wh kg-1).
+[4, 5] However, the use of high voltage cathodes is limited by the properties of the electrolyte materials, such as chemical/electrochemical stability.
+Since the commercialization of the first generation Li batteries was demonstrated by Sony in the 1990s,[6] organic solvent-based liquid electrolytes such as ethylene carbonate (EC) and dimethyl carbonate (DMC) have conventionally been used.
+These organic liquid electrolytes provide high room temperature conductivity and suitable electrochemical stability towards most of the electrode systems such as LiFePO4 (LFP) or LiCoO2 (LCO).
+Unfortunately, they are highly flammable and volatile, and also show unsatisfactory stability against high voltage cathode materials (e.g. >4.5 V).
+Thus, safety concerns (e.g. fire, explosion) become a significant issue when the batteries are heated due to high-current charge/discharge or when short circuits occur due to Li dendrite formation.
+Therefore, the development of high energy Li batteries requires safe and efficient electrolyte systems, and while high voltage cathode systems are yet to safely realise their potential.